ckdextergames/Icarus_mods/README.md

 __The Theseus "Omniburst" Series__

-Available for Prometheus only: The knife, spear, arrows, and bolts in this series combine and improve on the attributes of all similar Prometheus-grade workshop items.
+Available for New Frontiers only: The knife, spear, arrows, and bolts in this series combine and improve on the attributes of all similar Prometheus-grade workshop items.
 Much more expensive to research and craft, but well worth the cost.

 ---